-Mallard Creek is impaired solely by nonpoint sources.
-Due to the fact that there was no D. O. violations during a sampling event that had flow, an existing load of pollutants to Mallard Creek was not calculated at this time.
+Chase Creek is impaired solely by nonpoint sources.
+Due to the fact that there was no D.O. violations during a sampling event, an existing load of pollutants to Chase Creek was not calculated at this time.
 In this report only the TMDL for the critical period was calculated.
-Additional data will be necessary to calculate the existing load in order to calculate the required reductions to meet the TMDL.
+Until additional data is collected that shows a D.O violation no reductions will be required.
 Collecting additional data will be a major part of the Implementation plan.
 ADEM will be sampling in the Tennessee River Basin in 2003.
-Mallard Creek will be part of this sampling effort.
-Once adequate data is obtained the TMDL will be revised to calculate the required reductions if applicable.
+Chase Creek will be part of this sampling effort.
+Once adequate data is obtained the TMDL will be revised to calculate the required reductions, if applicable.